chenwilliam77/chenwilliam77-webpage/content/publication/mpstability/index.md

 # publication: "*Journal of Differential Equations*"
 # publication_short: ""

-abstract: We theoretically investigate the state-dependent effects of monetary policy on aggregate stability.
-In the model, banks borrow using deposits and invest in productive projects, and monetary policy affects risk-premia.
-Because banks do not actively issue equity, aggregate outcomes depend on the level of equity in the financial sector and equilibrium is inefficient.
-Monetary policy can improve household welfare by affecting banks' leverage decisions and the rate of bank equity growth.
-A Fed Put is ex-ante stabilizing, decreasing volatility and the likelihood of crises; it does not lead to excessive leverage in good times but enables higher leverage in bad times.
+abstract: Monetary policy can promote financial stability and improve household welfare.
+We consider a macro model with a financial sector in which banks do not actively issue equity, output and growth depend on the aggregate level of bank equity, and equilibrium is inefficient.
+Monetary policy rules responding to the financial sector are ex-ante stabilizing because their effects on risk premia decrease the likelihood of crises and boost leverage during downturns.
+Stability gains from monetary policy increase welfare whenever macroprudential policy is poorly targeted.
+If macroprudential policy is sufficiently well-targeted to promote financial stability, then monetary policy should not target financial stability.
 # Summary.
 An optional shortened abstract.
 #summary: